 In that case, you’re better off buying freeze-dried food as-and-when you need it.
 Firstly, you’ll only spend money when you choose to buy that food.

-But more importantly, you wouldn’t be paying the cost to buy a freeze dryer or for any of the indirect costs involved with owning the machine.
+But more importantly, you wouldn’t be paying the cost to buy a

 Scenario Two